-If you are preparing for UPSC Civil Services Exam, you must be knowing that exam is taken in pen paper mode.
-Prelims is objective type while mains exam is descriptive type.
+If you are preparing for UPSC Civil Services Exam, you must be knowing that the exam is taken in pen-paper mode.
+Prelims are objective type while mains exam is descriptive type.
 In the UPSC mains, you have to write down answers within a certain word limit.
-You need a neat and legible handwriting and yes, you should possess good answer writing skills.
+You need neat and legible handwriting and yes, you should possess good answer writing skills.
 It is recommended that you write clearly if you are not doing it already.

 Importance of handwriting for UPSC Mains

 - You must know that good handwriting will not fetch you any extra marks, as for getting good marks quality of answer matters.
 But bad handwriting can cause loss of marks for sure (Even one mark can decide whether you make the cut or not in the UPSC exams.)

 - Your writing should not make the examiner strain his eyes hard to read.
 The examiner is, after all, a human being and his mood while correcting is also important.
 Illegible handwriting may cause you to lose a mark or two in each answer.

 - Good handwriting gives the impression of a person who is very sure of his/her knowledge.
 It also gives the impression that a person is very calm and composed.
 Haphazard writing may give the impression of a hurried and confused writer.